 Here's the New York Times.

-This is how even the New York Times, is this an op-ed piece?
+This is how even the New York Times, this is an op-ed piece.

-Uh, but it says, oh, it says they are not the resistance, they are not a cabal.
+But it says, oh, it says they are not the resistance.

 They are patriotic public servants.

-Okay, for the first four years.
+Okay, for the first four years, then go home.

 Look at this Chuck Schumer.